JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 ### Postal services

 While not a common use case, Kotlin Multiplatform has even been adopted by a 377-year-old national postal service.
-Posten Bring uses KMP to unify complex business logic across dozens of frontend and backend systems, helping them streamline workflows and drastically reduce the time required to roll out new services – from months to days.
+Norway’s Posten Bring uses KMP to unify complex business logic across dozens of frontend and backend systems, helping them streamline workflows and drastically reduce the time required to roll out new services – from months to days.

 **Case study:** [Posten Bring](https://2024.javazone.no/program/a1d9aeac-ffc3-4b1d-ba08-a0568f415a02)

-These examples highlight how Kotlin Multiplatform can be used in practically any industry or application category.
-Whether you are building a fintech app, a mobility solution, an education platform, or something else, Kotlin Multiplatform provides the flexibility to share as much code as makes sense for your project without sacrificing the native experience.
-You can also check an extensive list of [KMP case studies](case-studies.topic) on its website, showcasing many other companies that use the technology in production.
+These examples highlight how Kotlin Multiplatform can be used in practically any industry or type of app.
+Whether you are building a fintech app, a mobility solution, an education platform, or something else, Kotlin Multiplatform provides the flexibility to share as much code as makes sense for your project, without sacrificing the native experience.
+You can also check out an extensive list of [KMP case studies](case-studies.topic) on its website, showcasing many other companies that use the technology in production.